victornemenike/fuel-price-prediction-mlops/README.md

 ## Project Details
 This repository has four folders: *src*, *notebooks*, *models*, and *data*.
-- The `data` folder contains the dataset for the project and the code used to generate the data.
-Here only data for 2024 (01-01-2024 to 21-07-2024).
-The fuel price data for 2024 was downloaded from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data), preprocessed by using the script `prepare_data.py` in `src` and saved as `2024_globus_gas_prices.parquet`.
+- The `data` folder contains the dataset used in this project.
+The data was obtained from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data).
+Here, only data for 2024 (01-01-2024 to 21-07-2024) was used.
 Please, note that due the large size of the original raw data for 2024, the dataset was not committed to GitHub (see the `.gitignore` file).
-Nevertheles, you can download the 2024 data from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data).
 - The `notebooks` folder contains Jupyter notebooks used for exploratory data analysis (EDA).
 - The `src` folder contains the source code for the project.

+## Instructions for Downloading the Data

+In order to fully reproduced the results in this project, you would need to download the 2024 German filling station fuel `prices` and `stations` data from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data).

+To do this, do the following:

+- Download the 2024 fuel prices and save it in the `data` folder as a folder `2024_prices`: https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data?path=/prices/2024
+- Download the 2024 station prices and store it in the `data` folder as a folder `2024_stations`: https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data?path=/stations

+As already mentioned, these are large files and have not been saved in this Git repo.
+Nonetheless, downloading these data will enable you to reproduce all the results in this work especially the `Prefect workflow` ([see](#2-workflow-orchestration)).

+Alternatively, you could clone the entire [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data) repository into an AWS S3 bucket.

 ## Additional Files
 - **requirements.txt**
   - Lists all the Python dependencies required for the project.
 - **Dockerfile**
   - Defines the Docker image for the project, specifying the environment and dependencies required to run the code.

 ## **Quick Start**
 To get started with this project, do the following in the terminal: